be_ixf;ym_202504 d_25; ct_50

 Today, we’re applying research and feedback to build out a more robust, defined model and description of City Year AmeriCorps members as student success coaches (SSCs).

 Student success coaching better conveys the holistic nature of the support corps members provide and training they receive.
-We want SSCs to be recognized as an important part of healthy, equitable school ecosystems and replicated beyond districts and schools that are directly part of City Year’s network.
+We want SSCs to be recognized as an important part of healthy and thriving school ecosystems and replicated beyond districts and schools that are directly part of City Year’s network.

-This work includes the launch of the Student Success Coach Learning Network in California, where eight youth-serving organizations are collaborating with City Year to expand student success coaching into several communities not currently served by City Year AmeriCorps members.
+This work includes the Student Success Coach Learning Network in California, where eight youth-serving organizations collaborated with City Year to expand student success coaching into several communities not directly served by City Year AmeriCorps members.

 Learn more